-The Applicant answers that waiting for the six months prescribed in Article 14(1) to run its course would be pointless because the Respondent unequivocally refused Libya's 18 January 1992 request for negotiation and arbitration.
-Reference was made to the comment of the United Kingdom on this issue, when Sir David Hannay, the then President of the Security Council, observed:
+The Applicant answers that waiting for the six months prescribed in Article 14 (1) to run its course would be pointless because the Respondent unequivocally refused Libya's 18 January 1992 request for negotiation and arbitration.
+Reference was made to the statement of the United States of America Representative during the debate on the matter at the Security Council when he said "the issue at hand is not some difference of opinion or approach that can be mediated or negotiated".